Spending Policy Configuration Options

 • Maximum Expense Amount:

-Example: A company could set a €1000 ceiling for travel expenses.
+Example: A tenant could set a €1000 ceiling for travel expenses.
 If an employee submits a travel expense exceeding this limit, the rule will trigger.

 • Expense Reimbursement: